 So figuring out new ways to get customer feedback is a must.

-While it might be challenging to get feedback from those customers who simply enquired and never booked, it certainly is possible to ask for the opinions from those people who did.
+While it might be challenging to get feedback from those customers who simply inquired and never booked, it certainly is possible to ask for the opinions from those people who did.

 This could include happy customers and unhappy customers.
-Sending out a survey that is mobile friendly, crisp design, with clear wording that is not too many questions is vital.
+Sending out a survey that is mobile friendly, has a crisp design, with clear wording that is not too many questions is vital.

 To promote a good response-rate you might consider an incentive for your customers to complete the survey, such as a discount on a repeat booking.
 Being able to get, and act, on constructive criticism or glowing testimonials can help you grow your business.